ogud/DS-Maintain/CDS-maintain.md

 hard and take a long time thus before going to unsigned all options SHOULD be considered.

-A parent should ensure that when it is allowing a child to become securely delegated, that it has a reasonable assurance that the CDS/CDNSKEY that is used to bootstrap the security on is visible from a geographically and network topology diverse view.
-It should also ensure the the zone would validate if the parent published the DS record.
+A parent SHOULD ensure that when it is allowing a child to become securely delegated, that it has a reasonable assurance that the CDS/CDNSKEY that is used to bootstrap the security on is visible from a geographically and network topology diverse view.
+It SHOULD also ensure the the zone would validate if the parent published the DS record.
 A parent zone might also consider sending an email to its contact addresses to give the child a warning that security